Registering for a course

 - If you are no longer interested, you can cancel your registration.

 You will receive an email with all the relevant information about a week before the start of the course.

-You can cancel your registration via the website and register for another timeslot of the same (or another) course until two weeks before the start of the course, provided that there are places available.
-Changing groups less than two weeks before the start of a course is not possible.
+You can cancel your registration via the website and register for another timeslot of the same (or another) course until one week before the start of the course, provided that there are places available.
+Changing groups less than one week before the start of a course is not possible.

 No, you will not receive any ECTS credits for following a course at the Language Centre.

 The course description will tell you exactly which – if any – material you need for the course.
 In addition, you will receive an email listing the necessary books and material about a week before the start of the course.
 We advise not to purchase the books before you receive an email that the course will take place.
 The Language Centre does not issue any refunds for course material.

 No, books are not normally included in the course fees.
 An exception applies to civic integration courses, for which the books are included.

 Books can be purchased online as an e-book or regular book at, for example, Coutinho, Bol.com, or any other online bookstore of your choice.
 When purchasing a regular book online, pay attention to the delivery time to ensure that you receive the book on time.
 You can also often buy the regular book directly from your local bookstore.

 In some cases, the required books can be ordered via the teacher or via a different online bookshop.
 Information about the availability of the required books is clearly stated in the relevant course description.